zguo235/tldr/CLIENT-SPECIFICATION.md

 Steps #3 and #4 may be done in either order.

-It is possible that due to this page resolution logic, the client may show a page which does not belong to the host platform because a page can reside in `common`, and not be present on the host platform.
-Clients must not assume that a given command is always executable on the host platform.
+It is possible that due to this page resolution logic, the client may show a page for a command which is not present on the host platform (e.g. because it's for a different operating system, or isn't installed).

+Clients MUST NOT assume that the command behind a given page is always executable on the host platform.

 #### If a page is not found